Specifyapp/configurations-examples/examples/vanilla-css/README.md

 ## Available examples
 ### colors-and-text-styles
 This configuration is the most simple one.
-It is written JavaScript and will get the Specify repository and the personal access token through environment variables.
+It is written JavaScript and will get the Specify repository and the personal access token from the environment variables in the `.env` file located at the root of this repository.

 This configuration helps you generate specific CSS files containing your:
 - colors